randexlofi/logger/README.md

 # Logger

-You can use this logger for anything you want using logger.py!
+You can use this logger for anything you want.

 ## Usage